From pacing to symbolism, Die Hard 2 depends on John McClane being a smoker – and them’s the fax. Spoilers. Obviously.

 From cops to air traffic controllers, the world won’t listen to McClane, yet he’s always right.
 “I hate being right all the time,” he says, while luxuriating in the deliciousness of being right all the time.

-Smoking tells us when to breathe
+Smoking tells the viewer when to breathe

 Cinema is no place for poker players.
 On-screen, all emotions must be seen.
 The range of human experience is condensed into easy feelings – angry, tense, sad, very sad and so on.
 More than that and things gets complicated and detract from the popcorn.